List of genres: Comedy

-Comedy is a story that tells about a series of funny, or comical events, intended to make the audience laugh.
+Comedy is a story that tells about a series of funny, or comical events, intended to make the audience laugh and jump out of their seats while reading it.
 It is a very open genre, and thus crosses over with many other genres on a frequent basis.
+If you want a comedy story you will need to start with a comical sentence or paragraph.